-Around 350 distinct tibouchina species exist.
+Around 350 distinct tibouchina princess flower species exist.
 However, only a few of them are under cultivation.

 All varieties hold unique, beautiful, thick leaves with a velvety texture.
-The leaves vary in size from one type to another.
+The leaf size varies in size from one type to another.
 Also, its flower equals the size of its leaf.